na-na-hi/renget/archive/tmd2character_spike.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Oran Berry | Heals the user for 10HP.
+1. White Gummi | Gives +10 IQ points to Normal-Types.
+Gives +5 to other types.
+Tastes like sugar.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.
+2. Marbled Stone | Does 4 true damage to a target, is lobbed.
 3. Eᴍᴘᴛʏ | Vacant inventory slot.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.